educastellano/p/README.md

 	"…In classical languages, objects are instances of classes, and a class can inherit from another class.
 JavaScript is a prototypal language, which means that objects inherit directly from other objects…".

-This basically means you could do stuff like this:
+With a prototype-based language such as js you could do stuff like this:

 	var TodoProto = {
 		name: '',